 Growth mindset needs practice.
-Leaders, here are 10 practices you can integrate for yourself and make it flourish.
+Leaders, here are 10 practices you can integrate for yourself and make growth mindset flourish.

 1. Make a real switch: